 Brain Injury Support Group

-A meeting for people affected by brain injuries, their friends and families.
-Meetings held the third Monday of every month at 7 p.m. in Conference Room 6 A/B at CHI Health St. Francis, 2620 West Faidley Ave., Grand Island.
+This group is for people affected by brain injuries and their friends and families.
+Meetings held the third Monday of every month at 7 p.m. in Conference Room 6 A/B at St. Francis, 2620 West Faidley Ave., Grand Island.
 For information, contact Cris McElroy at (308) 398-5396.

 Breast Cancer Support Group

 This program helps women with breast cancer develop coping strategies.
-The goal of the group is to provide support to each individual, recognizing the personal, emotional and spiritual needs that are unique to women.
-This support group meets on the second Saturday of each month from 10-11:30 a.m. in the Telehealth Conference Room, 2nd floor of the Memorial Health Center, 2116 West Faidley.
+The goal of the group is to provide support to each individual, recognizing the personal, emotional, and spiritual needs that are unique to women.
+This support group meets on the second Saturday of each month from 10-11:30 a.m. in the Telehealth conference room, Floor 2 of St. Francis, 2116 West Faidley Ave.

 Young Women’s Breast Cancer Support Group

 This support group is for young women diagnosed with breast cancer.
 Participants receive support and encouragement by sharing experiences and receiving information relevant to younger women.
 This group meets the second Tuesday of each month at 7 p.m. in Conference Room 4, St. Francis, 2620 West Faidley Ave.